Investment Companies: Disclosures about Investments in Another Investment Company

 The objective of this project is to require disclosures in an investment company’s financial statements that will provide transparency into the risks, returns, and expenses of an investee that is also an investment company.

-All investments companies (regulated and nonregulated) would be required to disclose information about each investment owned by an investee fund that exceeds 5 percent of the reporting investment company’s net assets at the reporting date.
-The information disclosed about the investment would be the requirements in paragraph 946-210-50-9.
+All investments companies (regulated and nonregulated) would be required to disclose information about each investment owned by an investee that exceeds 5 percent of the reporting investment company’s net assets at the reporting date, consistent with the requirements in paragraph 946-210-50-9.
 The practicability exception in paragraph 946-210-50-10 would be retained.

-The disclosures would be applied prospectively and early adoption would be permitted.
+The requirements would be applied prospectively with early adoption permitted.

 Board/Other Public Meeting Dates